EURO GOVT-ECB bond scheme doubts lift Bunds, Spanish yields

 By Emelia Sithole-Matarise

-the programme would have to take on and how long it would have
+proportions the programme would have to take on and how long it

 Investors were already jittery over Spain's apparent